 If you aren't interested in a particular degree level and want to know which schools are the overall best at delivering an education for the history degrees they offer, see the list below.

 Yale University is one of the finest schools in the country for getting a degree in history.
-Located in the midsize city of New Haven, Yale is a private not-for-profit university with a fairly large student population.
+Located in the medium-sized city of New Haven, Yale is a private not-for-profit university with a large student population.
 A Best Colleges rank of #8 out of 2,217 colleges nationwide means Yale is a great university overall.

-There were roughly 84 history students who graduated with this degree at UCONN in the most recent year we have data available.
-Students who receive their degree from the history program make around $26,434 in the first couple years of working.
+There were roughly 74 history students who graduated with this degree at UCONN in the most recent year we have data available.
+Graduates who receive their degree from the history program earn an average of $26,434 in their early career salary.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.